Jsoto22/Simply-Observe/README.md

 Inspired by RxJS, built from scratch with a smaller surface area, and no external dependencies.

 Originally built to share state between components in frameworks like React that have no built-in singleton or service pattern — a `Subject` created once and subscribed to from multiple components can sidestep complex prop drilling or managing Context entirely.

+Check out and follow [Simply Observe on GitHub](https://github.com/Jsoto22/Simply-Observe).
+Your support and feedback is always welcomed!

 ## Install